microhum/AutoBotGambling/README.md

 # AutoBotGambing,Working For UnbelievaBoat
 To use.

-1.Install Requirements.txt
+- Install packgage in Requirements.txt
 Change your directory to AutoBotGambling folder

   pip install Requirements.txt

-2.Change your cooldowns
+- Change your cooldowns and configs(You want to run it True or False)

+- Run mainfile.py (Default waiting is 5 seconds before the schedule start)

-I modified thsi macro instead ,cause I'm lazy zZzzZZZZZ
+-- I modified thsi macro instead ,cause I'm lazy zZzzZZZZZ